 - CARRYING CASE INCLUDED: Premium carrying case made of recycled materials holds your Fire Safe camp fire pit, with extra space for a Wolf and Grizzly Fire Set, tinder, or anything else you need.

 - POST FIRE PROMISE: We'll replace any part that isn't functioning properly within your first year of reasonable use.
 Even in the fire, we've got you covered.

 - Weight : 2lbs / 0.9kg

 The Wolf and Grizzly Fire Safe is a well-engineered fire pit that’s as portable as it is handy.
-Place it on the beach, a picnic table, or your uneven campground.
+Place it on the beach, on a picnic table, or on your uneven campground.